 I think of it as my duty, gift and honor to be able to offer hairstyle advice to men in need of some guidance.
 If you take a look in the upstairs bathroom of our home, you’ll quickly realize just how seriously I take my hair.
-Last count I had an excess of sixty salon hair products on the shelf with many more tucked away in the closet.
-The one thing I never do, is buy drugstore products, and if you read my last article on hair, you’ll know why.
-This guide is about hairstyles for men or men’s haircuts if you will.
+At last count I had an excess of sixty salon hair products on the shelf with many more tucked away in the closet.
+The one thing I never do is buy drugstore products, and if you read my last article on hair, you’ll know why.
+This guide is about hairstyles for men, or men’s haircuts if you will.

 In this particular piece, I really want to focus away from the products for a change, and really delve into some of the great styles that men need to pay attention to.
 From classically inspired cuts to more modern flairs, one thing that’s out now is the fohawk and for good reason – it’s about as ridiculous as the name itself.
 Sure, if you’re 16, the girls might think it looks cute on you, but for the thirty year old in the boardroom, rest assured no one is going to be swooning over it.

 So for those men who are interested in really grasping their hair by the strand (so to speak), read on, and let’s explore some great styles and cuts for everything from short hair to long.

 The Prohibition High-and-Tight